mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 When working with Stimulus, it is essential to follow a specific naming convention for __controller__ files.
 Each controller file should be named in the format `[identifier]_controller.js`, where the identifier corresponds to the data-controller attribute associated with the respective controller in your HTML markup.
 By adhering to this naming convention, Stimulus can seamlessly link the controllers in your HTML with their corresponding JavaScript files.

-Here is an example of a controller named `hello_controller.js` located in the file path `/app/javascript/controllers/hello_controller.js`:
+Here is an example of a controller named `hello_controller.js` located at the file path `/app/javascript/controllers/hello_controller.js`:

 ```javascript
 import { Controller } from "@hotwired/stimulus";